advexp/component-advexp.settings-new/README.md

     T GetSetting<T>(string settingName);

-Set or add (if the setting is not in the collection) a dynamic setting:

-    void SetSetting<T>(string settingName, T settingValue);

 Set the default values.
 This value will be returned if there is no dynamic setting in the collection.
-Reset all default values by inputting null into the function.
+Reset all default values by inputting *null* into the function.
 An example of use can be found in the TDD project (UnitTests/DynamicSettings/DynamicSettingsTest.TestDefaultValues):

     void SetDefaultSettings(IDictionary<string, object> defaultSettings);

 Listing of all the settings in the collection: